 What type of data is used in research?

-The datasets used by health data scientists comes from lots of different sources.
-This includes:
+The datasets used by health data scientists come from lots of different sources including:

-- Patient data from the NHS and social care, including hospital and primary care administration data (e.g. dates and times of appointments) through to information about treatment, medical and diagnostic tests.
+- Patient data from the NHS and social care, including hospital and GPdata such as dates and times of appointments, through to information about treatment, medical and diagnostic tests

-- Studies about the health of groups of people, which may be based on a particular health condition (e.g. cancer), or issues which affect the health of people (e.g. smoking).
+- Studies about the health of groups of people, which may be based on a particular health condition, such as cancer, or issues that affect the people’s health, like smoking

-- Data from images, which include x-rays, MRI, CT images that contain a huge amount of information
+- Data from images such as X-rays, MRI and CT scans that contain a huge amount of information

 - Health and fitness devices, which provide data on things like heart rate, activity and calories.